halilertekin/cfs-multi-filehandler-example/README.md

+1. ensure imagemagick is installed on your machine
-1.  mrt update
+2. mrt update

-2.  meteor
+3. meteor

-3. Drag images files in the drop zone
+4. Drag images files in the drop zone